stfwi/chippro-gadget-buildroot-uc-specialized/readme.md

         - [ ] ADC - need also to check if the microphone inputs can be used as simple low-sample-rate ADCs.

-  - [ ] Make buildroot packages out of the tool, so that NTC can include it into the normal gadget-os if they like (modularity).
+  - [ ] Make buildroot packages out of the tool, so that they can be included into the normal gadget-os on demand / if interesting.

+  - [ ] Civetweb: Check ipv6 listening.

+  - [ ] /dev: The bloody legacy spam ptyxy/ttyxy are still there, some dependency conditions re-enable automatically when building (I disabled this with nconfig).

-## Contribute, credits etc
+## Contribute, credits, feedback channels

 Yes, send fixes, patches, pullreqs, comments remarks and annotations.